Community action agency assistance programs in Michigan.

 Call (734) 544-6850 for hours and intake.

 The center operates similar to a non-profit community action agency, but they also have extensive linkage to programs available in Michigan and the county.
-Continue.
+Continue with Washtenaw County community action agency programs.